Nodes

 class Inputs(rg.NodeInputs):

-bandwidth_kbps: float = rg.Input(source=Network.Outputs.bandwidth_kbps)
+bandwidth_kbps: float = rg.src(Network.State.bandwidth_kbps)

-Network.Outputs.bandwidth_kbps is a class-level reference.
+Network.State.bandwidth_kbps is a class-level reference.

 It is concise and works when there is exactly one Network producer in the